 Be bold with your feeding

 With so much water to cover, there’s no point feeding lightly.
-You need to make a quick impact to pull fish into the swim immediately, so that means feeding a fair bit of groundbait.
+You need to make a quick impact using the best river fishing baits to pull fish into the swim immediately, so that means feeding a fair bit of groundbait to carry the bait.

 Six large balls, either thrown by hand or cupped in if fishing the pole, is for starters, and the feed then needs to be regular.
 You’ll get an initial flurry of bites from that opening hit of bait before the swim goes dead.
 The fish are still there, but they’re not feeding with any amount of positivity, and you need to give them another ball to get a few of them to move back over the feed area and have a go.